shreyaa1312/MS-Face-Recognition-Project/README.md

 # MS-Face-Recognition-Project
- A security system for the visually challenged people using Microsoft Azure FaceAPI Pre-requisite for Client
+ A security system for the visually challenged people using Microsoft Azure FaceAPI for Client

 Node.js version :v16.14.2 to be installed
 Npm Version : 8.5.0